dssg/MLinPractice/README.md

      - *Evaluating and Comparing Classifiers* by Stapor, K. CORES 2017.
        [Available
        Online](https://link.springer.com/chapter/10.1007/978-3-319-59162-9_2)

+### MODULE 2: Key Considerations Beyond Model Accuracy**
+ This module will focus on topics such as ethics, interpretability, fairness, robustness, privacy, causality, field trials, uncertainty quantification, and supporting decision-makers.
+The topics to be covered will be selected collaboratively as we progress through the semester.

   - **Thursday, October 23: ML Ethics Overview**
     In this session, we’ll discuss ethical issues in machine learning, focusing on the broader landscape of topics in